fyears/electron-python-example/old-post-backup/README.md

+# important

+**This (sub-) demo is deprecated.**

+Checkout the [paraent folder](../) for a better solution / demo and the better explanation.

+This folder is intented for backup only.

-An example to use electron and python.
+# An example to use electron and python.

 The following are copied from my original [blog post](https://www.fyears.org/2015/06/electron-as-gui-of-python-apps.html).